In this Article

 Form Submit Button Selector

-In the Form submit button selector field, enter the CSS selector for the button to submit the username and password information for validation.
+In the Form submit button selector field, enter the CSS selector for the submit button to validate the username and password.